alexnrod1/tributech-devops-assignment/README.md

 ## Introduction
-This repo contains a single helm chart that set up an environment as per requirements https://github.com/tributech-solutions/tributech-devops-assignment
+This repo contains a single helm chart that sets up an environment as per requirements https://github.com/tributech-solutions/tributech-devops-assignment

 ## Concept and Design:
 Postulates: